Arpeggio Gripper Build Guide

 Attach a bracket to the remaining motor in the pictured orientation.
 Secure with four of the included small tapping screws from the motor box.

-Attach the three-holed helical wrist drive gear to the motor horn with two M3x6 screws.
+Attach the three-holed helical wrist drive gear to the motor horn with two of the M3x6 screws that come with the servo motor.

-Attach this motor bracket to the gripper with two M3x6 screws.
+Attach this motor bracket to the gripper with two M3x8 screws.

 Plug the finger motor into the motor port on he Gripper Hat.
 Leave the wrist motor unconnected for now.